swttalyan/protsInLincRNA/README.md

 # Visualization platform

-The visualization is divided into three main sections.
-First, the protein sequence against the three-frame-translated lincRNA sequence; highlighted colors are used for the different translated frames and scores of each alignment is represented as AlignmentScore:AlignmentLength:Ratio(AlignmentScore/AlignmentLength).
-Second, the protein sequence against the three different ORFs of the three translated lincRNA sequences; one alignment for each frame.
+The second part of the code is visualization of alignment.
+This visualization platform is divided into three main sections.
+First, the protein sequence against the three-frame-translated lincRNA sequence; highlighted colors are used for the different translated frames and scores of each alignment is represented as AlignmentScore : AlignmentLength : Ratio(AlignmentScore/AlignmentLength).
+Second, the protein sequence against the three different ORFs of the translated lincRNA sequences; one alignment for each frame.
 Third, Alignment of the protein sequence against the lincRNA DNA sequence, where the divergence can be observed with a resolution of one nt.
 The alignments are highlighted with three different colors: red, green and blue for frames 1, 2 and 3, respectively.
-Furthermore, standard symbols have been used to represent the alignment quality: “|” for identity, “:” for conserved (probability value ≥ 0.2) and “.” for semi-conserved (probability < 0.2).
-Note that here, conservation is defined by the probability of amino acid substitutions we calculated above.
+Furthermore, standard symbols have been used to represent the alignment quality: “|” for identity, “:” for conserved  and “.” for semi-conserved.

 Command to run the program for the visualization of alignment of two sequences.